 The knowledge you learn in this class will be very practical, and you’ll be able to use it immediately after class.
 You will greatly improve your success-rate, both short and long term, when dealing with shoulder and neck pain syndromes.

 Before you take this class, I recommend rehearsing the main scapular movements.
-You can review them here – This article also contain a great deal of scientific evidence regarding scapular dysfunction.:
+You can review them here – This article also contains a great deal of scientific evidence regarding scapular dysfunction.: